marytanaelwriter/marytanaelwriter/README.md

 ### Hey, welcome to my GitHub page!
 Thanks for dropping by. ✨
-#### This profile is where I can dump my digital CVs, technical writing portfolio, and Python projects. 💻
+#### This profile is where I dump my digital CVs, technical writing portfolio, and Python projects. 💻

 So, yeah, hi!